simop07/swiss_summer_student_program/miscellaneous.md

 f_{\text{geom}} = \frac{\int_{x_{min}}^{x_{max}} F(x) \cdot C(x) \, dx}{\int_{-90^\circ}^{90^\circ} F(x) \, dx}$$

 This approach effectively accounts for the **circular geometry of the PMT**, providing a realistic estimate of the photons that contribute to the PMT signal.

+# 27/08/2025
+The "transmission coefficient" or effective attenuation length (λ) you see in papers for PTFE is not a fundamental constant.
+It varies significantly because it's an effective property that depends heavily on both the specific physical structure of the PTFE sample and its surrounding environment.

+Here’s why the values are different, especially when used with xenon:

+---

+## 1. It's Not Really the Beer-Lambert Law
+First, let's clarify the physics.
+While researchers might use the term for convenience, the Beer-Lambert law
+\( I = I_0 e^{-\alpha z} \) technically only applies to absorption in a transparent medium.

+In PTFE, the light intensity drops primarily because of intense scattering.

+So, the coefficient they are measuring is an **effective attenuation length** \( L_{\text{att}} \).
+It describes the combined effect of some absorption \( \mu_a \) and a lot of scattering \( \mu_s \).
+It's a practical parameter that tells you how far light generally penetrates, but it's not a true absorption coefficient.

+---

+## 2. The Surrounding Medium is Critical (Xenon vs. Air)
+This is the most important factor based on your question.
+PTFE is a porous, sintered material filled with microscopic voids.
+The scattering happens at the interface between the PTFE polymer and whatever is filling these voids.

+The amount of scattering depends on the mismatch in the index of refraction (n) at this interface.

+- **In Air**:
+  The voids are filled with air (\( n_{\text{air}} \approx 1.0 \)).
+  The refractive index of PTFE is \( n_{\text{PTFE}} \approx 1.35 \).
+  The mismatch (1.35 vs. 1.0) is large, causing very strong scattering.
+  → High reflectivity, shorter attenuation length.

+- **In Liquid Xenon (LXe)**:
+  The voids become filled with liquid xenon (\( n_{\text{LXe}} \approx 1.6 \)).
+  The mismatch is now between PTFE (1.35) and LXe (1.6).
+  → Reduced scattering, longer attenuation length.

+- **In Gaseous Xenon (GXe)**:
+  The gas will have an index higher than air, again changing the scattering conditions.

+Essentially, when you immerse PTFE in a liquid or dense gas, you change what's inside its pores, which fundamentally alters how it scatters light.
+A medium with a refractive index closer to that of PTFE will reduce scattering and make the material appear more transparent, increasing the attenuation length.

+---

+## 3. Not All PTFE is Created Equal
+Even if tested in the same medium, the PTFE itself can vary significantly:

+- **Density and Porosity**:
+  The primary factor.
+PTFE is made by sintering (compressing and heating) a powder.
+  Higher sintering pressure → denser material → fewer/smaller voids.
+  Denser PTFE has less internal surface area for scattering → generally increases attenuation length.
+  (Papers often report the density of their PTFE, e.g. g/cm³, for this reason.)

+- **Manufacturing Process**:
+  The brand (e.g., *Teflon®*, *Spectralon®*), preparation (sintered, extruded), and surface finish (machined smooth, left rough) all change the microstructure and, therefore, the scattering properties.

+- **Purity**:
+  Industrial-grade PTFE may contain contaminants that absorb light, decreasing the measured transmission.

+---

+## In Summary
+You're seeing different values because researchers are measuring **different physical systems**.
+The "PTFE" is just one component.
+The complete system includes:

+- the material's specific density,
+- its purity,
+- and the liquid or gas it's immersed in.

+Each combination will yield a different, but valid, effective attenuation length.